joerob-msft/webappchatbot/README.md

 - **Limited Memory**: Stick with `Xenova/distilgpt2` and optimize RAG settings
 - **Development**: Use local models with the admin panel for fast iteration
 - **Enterprise**: Combine local models with Azure OpenAI fallback
+- **Troubleshooting**: Use the comprehensive debug endpoints and admin panel

-This comprehensive chatbot solution provides enterprise-grade AI capabilities with an intuitive admin interface and the flexibility to run entirely local or leverage cloud services as needed.
+This comprehensive chatbot solution provides enterprise-grade AI capabilities with an intuitive admin interface, clean modular architecture, and the flexibility to run entirely local or leverage cloud services as needed.